-Should Others Be Intimidated By Them?
+Should Others Be Intimidated By Successful Women?

 Debra, has tremendous faith in God, is well educated, exudes wisdom and is simply a down home, down to earth, #hardworking woman.
-Her love and concern for others, is quite apparent.
+Her love and concern for others are quite apparent.
 Should we view this type of successful woman as a threat or be intimidated by her success?
-Unanimously, many would agree that we should not be intimidated or threatened by these type of beautiful, #successful women.
+Unanimously, many would agree that we should not be intimidated or threatened by these types of beautiful, #successful women.
 Yet, the majority of women in Debra's category, clearly express how they are singled out by others and treated with contempt because of exterior appearance, as well as their determination to achieve their goals.
 How sad this statement is because within the majority of these scenarios, women like Debra, just happen to be beautiful but they have worked hard to accomplish their goals.

 #Beauty Should Not Be the Source Of Our Conversation

 Negative behaviors can evolve such as verbal abuse, bullying toward others or excessive pride.
 There is nothing wrong with a woman who not only has good looks but is confident in her abilities. #Steve Harvey's book and previous movie, #Act Like A Lady, Think Like A Man, establishes that point for all women.
 We can be strong, confident and beautiful yet, demure and submissive to our man without acting like one.
 The Bible warns us that we should never be, "doing nothing out of contentiousness or out of egotism, but with lowliness of mind considering that the others are superior to you."
-(Phillippians 2:3) New World Translation of the Holy Scriptures.
-Hopefully, Samantha Brick, is not really egotistical.
+(Phillippians 2:3) #New World Translation of the Holy Scriptures.
+Hopefully, Samantha Brick is not really egotistical.
 Our outward appearance should never be the source of conversation because we can be deprived of beauty, in an instant due to "unforeseen occurrences."

 Outward Appearance Should Never Be the Focus